Malahide, Ireland Things To Do in One Day

 The Highland Cows are one of the odd Malahide tourist attractions, but one of our favorites.
 Grazing on a patch of land just across the street from the beach, the long-haired Highland Cattle are a must-see!

-The friendly cows often greet guests and pose for photo ops.
+The friendly cows often greet guests and pose for photos.
 In addition to the hairy cows, there are sheep that graze on the grass, as well.
 Visitors can get a good view of the animals from the stone wall – or anywhere along the iron fence if the cows are further up the land.

-#6 Hike Up Robswell Park Hillside
+#6 Hike Robswell Park Hillside

 The small hill that rises behind the grazing cows is Robswell Park – and it’s a fantastic place to take in spectacular views!
-The park features vast wildlife meadows that are crisscrossed by paved paths and nature trails.
+The park features vast meadows that are crisscrossed by paved paths and nature trails.

 Visitors can follow the trail up to the highest point (marked on the Malahide, Ireland Map below) for an excellent scenic viewpoint.
 The panoramic view encompasses Malahide Estuary, the Irish Sea, Lambay Island, Ireland’s Eye Island and Howth Head.